longview/SonyMDRemote/Readme.md

 I usually just use the autoqueue feature for record so track splits are good right away, and adding track splitting seems complicated.

 ## Documentation & Player Bugs
-Here's what I got so far, seems like there will be lots to come!
+Here's what I got so far for erratas.
 I've mostly been using the Combined E11, 12, 52 document.

 ### General Comms